Skip to main content

 Regardless of what procedure you need, from pre- to post-op, we’ll be there with open arms to ease you into your recovery.

-Hormonal Therapy and Targeted Therapy
+Hormonal Therapy

 How Does Targeted Therapy Work?

-Rather than risk hurting healthy cells, targeted therapy harnesses the power of new proteins, genes, and drugs to attack cancer cells while keeping healthy cells safe.
+Rather than risk hurting healthy cells, targeted therapy harnesses the power of new proteins, genes and drugs to attack cancer cells while keeping healthy cells safe.
 So while we’re treating your cancer with all our strength, we take every measure we can to help you keep yours.

 Benefits of DIEP Flap Surgery